 Here are some exceptions to the renumbering that are not related to tram accidents.
 In 2015 new tram 43 was rebuilt in line with tram 15 ending an adverts promotion.
 Tram 15 was discarded and the former 43 renumbered to 15.
 In addition, to make way for a new truck set no. 100, the original truck 100 was renumbered ‘184’ and the new tram 43 was soon renumbered to 100, thus former tram 100 was renumbered to tram 43.
 At the rear end of the roof the marked ‘100’ you still can see beneath the new painted ‘43’.
 New Signature trams are without fleet numbers on the roof.
 Afterwards, a new 106 in place of the one scrapped, was in fact renumbered from former new 101 built in 2013.

 As the renumbered trams occurred without notice and mostly from personal observations, it becomes difficult to trace since last year.
-Tram 48, the only tram re-panelled in 2010, is discarded and a ‘new’ 48, renumbered from 21, resumed service.
+Tram 48, the only tram re-panelled in 2010, is discarded and a ‘new’ 48, renumbered from 21, resumed service in September 2017.

 The former re-panelled 48 was eventually rebuilt as Circus Tram 18, in place of the old 18 of 1988.